ChrisWhealy/porous_absorber/README.md

 In Apple Safari for MacOS, clicking directly on a range slider does not select or highlight it.
 This means that you cannot increment or decrement the slider value using the arrow keys simply by clicking on it first.

 Range slider values ***can*** be selected by tabbing whilst holding down the Option Key ⌥.
-Unfortunately once selected, the range slider will still not be highlighted...
+Unfortunately once selected, the range slider will still not be highlighted, thus there is no visible indication that the slider is selected...
 DOH!

 ### Brave Useability Issues

-When this app is viewed using the Brave browser, the spacing of the axis ticks amd labels is not correct
+When this app is viewed using the Brave browser, the spacing of the axis ticks and labels is not correct